The CONSTITUTION of

 Article IX: Finances and Auxiliary Organizations

-1. Offerings – The financial policy of this church shall be in accordance with the teachings of the scriptures, whereby each one is instructed to give as the Lord has prospered him.
+Offerings – The financial policy of this church shall be in accordance with the teachings of the scripture, whereby each one is instructed to give as the Lord has prospered him.

-3. Auxiliary Organizations – All organizations connected with the church and using its equipment are regarded as integral parts of the church and responsible to it
+Auxiliary Organizations – All organizations connected with the church and using its equipment are regarded as integral parts of the church and responsible to it.